 Over the past decade, Miami Beach has experienced a hotel renaissance as one mid-century modern beauty after another has been revamped and re-envisioned.
 The former Saxony Hotel was one of the beach’s first luxury resorts and often called the “Queen of Collins Avenue” in the 1950s and 60s when Hollywood icons like Frank Sinatra and Marilyn Monroe came to perform.
 With the help of The Great Gatsby director Baz Luhrmann and costume designer Catherine Martin, the 169-room Faena Hotel Miami Beach is once again a reigning star on the city’s hotel scene.

-Who Will Love It
+Who Will Love Faena Hotel Miami Beach

 Faena attracts a mix of well-heeled couples (of all ages) and families, who take advantage of amenities like babysitting and the Faena Play kids classes, where the little ones can take part in activities from oceanfront soccer games to pastry lessons.

 Who Might Not Love Faena Hotel Miami Beach

 Fees and Extra Costs You Should Know About at Faena Hotel Miami Beach

 Valet here, like most of the big hotels lining Miami Beach, is steep.
 Overnight is $55, or $35 (plus tax) for day visitors.

 How to Get a Deal at Faena Hotel Miami Beach

-If you don’t mind braving a storm or two, stay during off-season in the summer months, when rates drop to about $400 a night.
-Florida and Georgia residents can also save up to 20 percent off the best available rate, in addition to a $50 resort credit, daily breakfast for two, complimentary valet parking and a waived resort fee.
+If you don’t mind braving a storm or two, stay during the off-season in the summer months, when rates drop to about $400 a night.
+Florida and Georgia residents can also save up to 20 percent off the best available rate, in addition to a $50 resort credit, daily breakfast for two, complimentary valet parking, and a waived resort fee.

 In the Neighborhood at Faena Hotel Miami Beach

 The hotel was one of the first attractions at the Faena District, an arts-focused area that stretches along Collins Avenue from 32nd to 36th streets.
-In addition to the hotel’s 150-seat cabaret, there’s event space Faena Forum and the Faena Bazaar, which hosts guest galleries, artist chats and trunk shows.
+In addition to the hotel’s 150-seat cabaret, there’s event space Faena Forum and the Faena Bazaar, which hosts guest galleries, artist chats, and trunk shows.
 You’re also not far from the pastel-hued Art Deco buildings on iconic Ocean Drive.

 Nearest Public Transit to Faena Hotel Miami Beach

 One of the easiest ways to get around Miami Beach is by trolley — a free service that runs every 15 minutes.
-Both the Collins Express and Middle Beach Loop trolleys make a stop at Collins Avenue and 31st street, one block south of the hotel.
+Both the Collins Express and Middle Beach Loop trolleys make a stop at Collins Avenue and 31st Street, one block south of the hotel.

-A beachside location with some of Miami’s buzziest bars, restaurants and even art, Faena is the kind of place we all dream of when we envision a modern Miami experience with flash (gold leaf, chandeliers, endless animal print) and sophistication.
+A beachside location with some of Miami’s buzziest bars, restaurants, and even art, Faena is the kind of place we all dream of when we envision a modern Miami experience with flash (gold leaf, chandeliers, endless animal print) and sophistication.